apache/seatunnel/docs/en/spark/configuration/source-plugins/neo4j.md

 Neo4j Connector for Apache Spark allows you to read data from Neo4j in 3 different ways: by node labels, by relationship name, and by direct Cypher query.

+The Options required of yes* means that  you must specify  one way of (query labels relationship)

 for detail neo4j config message please visit [neo4j doc](#https://neo4j.com/docs/spark/current/reading/)

 ## Options